MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 # Hologram Troubleshooting

-This article answers some questions that you may have about how to use HoloLens, including how to place holograms, work with spaces, and more.
+This article troubleshoots issues with placing holograms, working with spaces, and reporting issues with holograms.

 Anytime that you have problems, make sure:
 - The HoloLens is [charged up](https://support.microsoft.com/help/12627/hololens-charge-your-hololens) (charged for at least an hour).